markomanninen/gitbook-plugin-image-captions/README.md

 ## Configuration
 The plugin provides reasonable defaults and you don't need to config anything.
-However there are two config values, you can use to adapt captions to your needs:
+However there are several config values, you can use to adapt captions to your needs:

 ### Caption text